-The EBMT has the paramount responsibility to not only maintain this Registry but also to keep pace with the current developments in technology and regulatory requirements.
-For this reason, upgrading the system has become a crucial mission of EBMT.
+The EBMT has the paramount responsibility to not only maintain the Registry but also keep pace with the current developments in technology and regulatory requirements.
+Our reasons for developing the new system include:

-EFFICIENCY = Improve efficiency of data collection with an increase in centres entering their own data, a reduction in training needs, reduction in the volume and complexity of the documentation, sharing of implementation overheads
+- EFFICIENCY = Improve efficiency of data collection with an increase in centres entering their own data, a reduction in training needs, a reduction in the volume and complexity of the documentation, and the sharing of implementation overheads

-FRIENDLINESS = facilitate the work of the EBMT members by providing them with a tool for data entry and data reporting that is user friendly; decreases their data entry burden by providing intuitive data entry screens with faster response times; facilitates data review and simple access to documented reports; increases the number of integrated collaborators thus decreasing the data reporting burden for centres
+- FRIENDLINESS = Facilitate the work of EBMT members by providing them with a tool for data entry and data reporting that is user friendly; decreases their data entry burden by providing intuitive data entry screens with faster response times; facilitates data review and simple access to documented reports; and increases the number of integrated collaborators, thus decreasing the data-reporting burden for centres

-COLLABORATION = widen the use of the data by co-opting organisations which share the same objectives as the EBMT, facilitating their access to a tool that meets their needs; widening the scope of research projects (donor+patient projects); use of biological samples
+- COLLABORATION = Broaden the use of the data by co-opting organisations which share the same objectives as the EBMT, facilitating their access to a tool that meets their needs; widening the scope of research projects (donor+patient projects); and allows for use of biological samples